NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

  **Early stage**

-1. The suggestion is to buy one-month omega cause all kinds of cloaking devices need omega.
+1. The suggestion is to buy one-month omega because all kinds of cloaking devices need omega.
 If you do not have omega, you do not have to pay but need to know how to make some safe bookmarks and escape when you have dcanned combat probes in 4AU.

 2. If you didn't train any skills in the category “Scanning”, the suggestion is (buying one Large Skill Injector, only if possible) training all 7 skills in this category to III, and also another skill to III——\[Empire Faction] Frigate.

 3. Buy an \[Empire Faction] Frigate (Suggestion: Heron) and fit it with [the recommended fit——Heron, Newbie exploration](Heron配置链接).
 Now you should have 75+ probe strength and you can begin exploring!

  **Terminal stage**

 4. Finish training the following skills in particular order:
 The skills as which the equipment in [Steel Plates Astero](钢板小白配置链接) needs
 Cloaking IV for Covert Ops Cloaking Device II
 Astrometrics IV